 African Emperor Scorpion with Large Rough Pedipalps.
 Image Dr. Kaae.

 This docile species rarely stings and is somewhat reluctant to pinch with its pedipalps.
 One symptom of a sting is typically a mild, short-lived burning sensation.
-This symptom is typical very mild because this scorpion is slow moving and does not whip its stinger—this normally results in a shallow pin prick with very little toxin injected before the victim withdraws that part of the body being attacked.
+This symptom is typical very mild because this scorpion is slow moving and does not whip its stinger.
+A sting form this species normally results in a shallow pin prick with very little toxin injected before the victim withdraws that part of the body being attacked.
 However, after handling hundreds of these scorpions with no sting, I recently received a rather deep penetrating sting (careless handling).
-The result was a painful burning sensation (worse than a bee sting) that lasted for two days.
+The result was a painful burning sensation (worse than a bee sting) that lasted for 2 days.
 The difference in my reaction to both types of stings may be due to the fact that adult scorpions frequently do not inject their venom with all stings.

 Even though it is very difficult to receive a painful sting from the emperor scorpion, it is unwise to allow the uninformed to handle any scorpion.
 The human mind is unpredictable and fear can result in real symptoms that are not the result of the scorpion's toxin (e.g. psychosomatic symptoms).
 The authors recently observed such a reaction at a county fair.
 A graduate entomology student was handling an emperor scorpion and received a rather minor sting, the type that should result in nothing more than a mild tingling.
 It became immediately apparent that he was not familiar with the relatively harmless effect of such a sting and panicked.
 He immediately wrapped a T-shirt around his arm forming a tight tourniquet in attempt to shut off most of the blood flow to his wounded hand.
 He requested medical attention resulting in fair officials sending for paramedics.
 He reported pounding of his heart and feeling faint.
 Being concerned about the possibility of his going into shock prior to the arrival of an ambulance, I decided to try to calm him down.
 After a short discussion about the nontoxic nature of this scorpion's sting, I allowed the scorpion to sting me several times with no obvious symptoms.
 I am sure he thought I was crazy but this seemed to give him some relief and by the time the ambulance arrived he was back to normal.
 Clipping off the very tip of a stinger can eliminate the possibility of being stung by a pet scorpion.
 This does not hurt the animal and prevents its ability to penetrate the skin.